aurelia/dialog/doc/article/en-US/dialog-basics.md

     ```
     If you want to open a `prompt` from `consent-form` the path will be `prompts/prompt`.

+    > Warning
-    > Warning: Webpack users should *always* mark dynamically loaded dependencies with `PLATFORM.moduleName`.
+    > Webpack users should *always* mark dynamically loaded dependencies with `PLATFORM.moduleName`.
 For more details do check the `aurelia-webpack-plugin` [wiki](https://github.com/aurelia/webpack-plugin/wiki).

   - object - it will be used as the view model.
 In this case `view` must also be specified.
   - class - the view model *class* or *constructor function*.
+    > Info
-    > Note: This approach depends on being able resolve the origin of the class.
+    > This approach depends on being able resolve the origin of the class.

+    > Info
-    > Note: Webpack users are advised to use the string overload, wrapped with `PLATFORM.moduleName`, instead of this one.
+    > Webpack users are advised to use the string overload, wrapped with `PLATFORM.moduleName`, instead of this one.

+    > Warning
-    > Warning: This approach might not work for Webpack users when using *DLLPlugin* or *ModuleConcatenationPlugin*.
+    > This approach might not work for Webpack users when using *DLLPlugin* or *ModuleConcatenationPlugin*.
 - `view` can be url or view strategy to override the default view location convention.
 - `model` the data to be passed to the `canActivate` and `activate` methods of the view model if implemented.
 - `host` allows providing the element which will parent the dialog - if not provided the body will be used.